 (#12295) If the HE non-AP STA has set the CAS Control EDCA Access Disable RX Support field in the HE Capabilities element it transmits to 1, the HE AP that the HE non-AP STA associates with may indicate whether the EDCA Access of the HE non-AP STA is suspended or resumed using the EDCA Access Disable field in the CAS Control information as described in subclause 9.2.4.6a.7 (CAS Control).

-If the HE non-AP STA has set set the CAS Control EDCA Access Disable RX Support field in the HE Capabilities element it transmits to 0, the HE non-AP STA shall ignore the received EDCA Access Disable subfield in the CAS Control field.
+If the HE non-AP STA has set the CAS Control EDCA Access Disable RX Support field in the HE Capabilities element it transmits to 0, the HE non-AP STA shall ignore the received EDCA Access Disable subfield in the CAS Control field.

 (#12295) An HE AP may control the EDCA access of an HE non-AP STA that has set the CAS Control EDCA Access Disable RX Support field in the HE Capabilities element to 1 by sending a frame that contains the CAS Control subfield to the HE non-AP STA.
 The HE AP shall set: